 - CRRC: Beijing

 - SAIC Motor: Shanghai

-Note some of the above company offerings may include products beyond the principal category shown within parenthesis under the Assets tab.
+Note: Some of the above company offerings may include products beyond the principal category shown within parenthesis under the Assets tab.

-Forbes 2016 Global 2000 individual company profiles, Example of largest China-based export company compiled for this study: PetroChina.
+Forbes Global 2000 individual company profiles, Example of largest China-based export company compiled for this study: PetroChina.
 Accessed on October 2, 2019

-Forbes 2015 Global 2000 rankings, The World’s Biggest Public Companies.
+Forbes Global 2000 rankings list for China, The World’s Biggest Public Companies.
 Accessed on October 2, 2019

 Wikipedia, List of largest Chinese companies.
 Accessed on October 2, 2019